 Alumni Ambassadors

-What you can do with an SAA degree
+What you can do with a Higher Education and Student Affairs degree

 Do you love college?
 Make it your career!
-Our Master of Science in Student Affairs Administration (MS SAA) degree is preparing the next generation of professionals in higher education.
+Our Master of Science in Higher Education and Student Affairs degree is preparing the next generation of professionals in higher education.

 Meet some of our alumni to find out how our program helped them succeed!